davidhunter22/GlobalCrossDLLTemplateStaticOnMSVC/README.md

 1. The Counter header should not know what types it is being instantiated
 2. The code in other DLL that uses Counter\<T> should have to do no special code, they simply can use Counter\<T> as normal
 3. A lower priority, the solution should be easy to #ifdef in and out so the simple obvious code above can be used easily for tool chains that work as expecte.d

+## Comments on the code

+#### How to set the initial value of the global instance
+One question that arises if how do you set an initial value for the global instance, meaning both the memory it consumes and it's initial value.
+The work around at present automatically create a default constructed instance of the contained type on first use.
+This seems reasonable as it's what happens if your on a tool chain that doesn't need this work around.
+Well almost the same as in that case the memory is presumably allocated at program start up rather than on first use.

+#### Constraints on type T
+The work around may impose more constraints on T then a tool chain not using it.
+It would be good if the constraints were shown to be the same to avoid surprising users.

+#### Performance
+Obviously this is slower as every use is doing a look up based on the type_index of T. It is using an unorderd_map so at least this is a hash based lookup but this is probably not an appropriate work around if this lookup becomes a dominant part of run time.

+#### Usage
+This work around has been used in a fairly large C++ code base without problems.

 ## Posts concerning this topis, please add more